Sam Ryder: 2006–2019: Beginnings

 Ryder made his debut as a singer and guitarist at age 16 when he co-founded the band The Morning After, with whom he released two studio albums; You Can't Hurt Steel (2009) and Legacy (2011).
 Both albums were released under independent label Rising Records.
 During the Legacy era, manager Josh Keating (aka JK Mizu) challenged Rising Records founder Mark Daghorn over the band's lack of royalty payments.
 Shortly after, Daghorn abrubtly closed Rising Records and fled to Barbados leaving The Morning After and many other bands in the dark.

-Following The Morning After split he joined as a guitarist and new lead vocalist for the Canadian Rock band Blessed by a Broken Heart and contributed to their album Feel the Power.
-He parted ways with the band in 2013, and auditioned to become the new lead vocalist for the American Rock band Close Your Eyes, and contributed to their album Line in the Sand and left in 2014.
+Following The Morning After's split, he joined as a guitarist and backing vocalist for the Canadian Rock band Blessed by a Broken Heart and contributed to their album Feel the Power.
+After briefly becoming their lead vocalist following the album's release, he parted ways with the band in 2013 and auditioned to become the new lead vocalist for the American Rock band Close Your Eyes, and contributed to their album Line in the Sand and left in 2014.

 After his departure from Close Your Eyes, Ryder returned to Britain and spent time working in construction with his father, including helping to build the Wembley Stadium.
 In 2016, Ryder recorded an album with producer Bryan Wilson in Nashville, Tennessee, although it was never released.
 He later opened up a vegan café with his partner in Coggeshall, England, before its closure in 2019.
 He was a wedding singer in the south-east of England until the COVID-19 pandemic.